 5) We get a local’s perspective on what to see and do

-Sure, we can google “What to see and do in …”, but when we meet a homeowner, they are often happy to give us some local recommendations – such as a pizza shop tucked away in a neighbourhood, or a hike that the locals love because the tourists don’t know about it, or “the best coffee in town.”
+Sure, we can google “What to see and do in …”, but when we meet a homeowner, they are often happy to give us some local recommendations – such as a pizza shop tucked away in a neighborhood or a hike that the locals love because the tourists don’t know about it, or “the best coffee in town.”

 Not only do we get to spend time with cuddly pets, but we also get the inside scoop on life in the area we’re visiting.
-Otherwise, we are left to figure out what’s best to see and do based off of a Google search or wandering around the city or town aimlessly, trying not to get caught in all of the tourist traps.
+Otherwise, we are left to figure out what’s best to see and do based on a Google search or wandering around the city or town aimlessly, trying not to get caught in all of the tourist traps.

 Tips for House Sitting and Pet Sitting as RVers